filecoin-project/specs/mining.md

 The block structure and serialization is detailed in [the datastructures spec - block](data-structures.md#block).
 Check there for details on fields and types.

-In order to validate a block coming in from the network at round `N` was well mined a miner must do the following:
+In order to validate a block coming in from the network at height `N` was well mined a miner must do the following:

 ```go
 func VerifyBlock(blk Block) {